 10 things a new stock investor needs to know

 So, you have decided to start investing in the stock market - on your own.
-You have decided not to go by the mutual fund route [alone] and you want to test the waters yourself.
-The Indian stock market has done pretty well over the past one year, and you want to try your hand at picking stocks.
+You have decided not to go the mutual fund route [alone] and you want to test the waters yourself.
 Not a bad idea, I must say.
 Peter Lynch, the legendary stock investor, said, 'Everyone has the brainpower to follow the stock market.
 If you made it through fifth-grade math, you can do it.'
 So, you can indeed invest like a stock market rock star.
 However, there are a handful of things you must know before you dive into the stock market.
 You can save yourself a lot of time, effort and money if you follow the advice in this article.

 You will need a stock-trading account and a demat account to start investing in the stock market directly.
 There are many brokerage firms, and you can choose among them.
 One of the easiest things you can do is contact your bank.
 Most banks provide brokerage and demat services.
-Since you would already have an established relationship history with your bank, you would feel more comfortable.
+Since you would already have an established relationship history with your bank, you might feel more comfortable doing this.

 You can place your stock-purchase orders over the phone or online.
 An online trading account brings a lot of transparency into your transactions.
 With an online account not only can you place orders yourself, you can also track what is happening to your order in real time.
 Also, never let the broker or anyone else trade on your behalf.
 You should be the only one who has access to your stock-trading account.